-- Reduced fuel consumption and wastage with the help of GPS tracking, efficient route management, and idle-time tracking.
+- Reduce fuel consumption and wastage with the help of GPS tracking, efficient route management, and idle-time tracking.

-- Reduced paperwork and administrative burdens because of automated IFTA calculations.
+- Reduce paperwork and administrative burdens because of automated IFTA calculations.

-- Improved driving and a reduction in poor driving practices, such as hard braking, excessive acceleration, and hard cornering.
+- Improve driving and a reduction in poor driving practices, such as hard braking, excessive acceleration, and hard cornering.

 After December 18, 2017, some fleets may require a few weeks to adjust.
 If you have never used an electronic logging device, it will take some time to get familiar with ELDs.

-That’s why it’s highly recommended that drivers start using ELDs before December 18, 2017.
+That’s why it’s highly recommended that drivers start thinking about ELD implementation before December 18, 2017.
 LaTonya Mimms from the FMCSA also recommended that drivers should use ELDs before the compliance deadline and get familiar with how the devices work.

 Simplify ELD implementation with Motive

 Automate ELD compliance and take a proactive approach to risk management when you use Motive.
 Request a free demo of the Motive ELD today.

 The Motive ELD solution is FMCSA-registered and has many useful fleet management features for fleets of all sizes.